The course is offered on a full-time or part-time basis.

 These courses, similar to the MSc, can also be taken on a full-time or part-time basis.

-Certificate students will take three modules totalling 60 credits, comprising two compulsory modules and one optional module selected from the College MSc catalogue.
+Certificate students will take three modules totalling 60 credits, comprising two compulsory modules and one optional module selected from the MSc in Gerontology catalouge.

 Diploma students will complete the same 120 credits as the MSc but will not be required to complete the 60 credit dissertation.